 Before you take the space you need, let the other person know what’s happening.
-Again, there may be some circumstances in which you feel the need to cut contact completely and immediately, such as in cases when the other person is toxic or aggressive.
+Again, there may be some circumstances in which you feel the need to cut ties completely and immediately, such as in a toxic relationship with an aggressive person.

 In communication, it’s important to be assertive.
-If you have a shy inclination, you might phrase your feelings and your plan as though they are a question.
+If you have a shy inclination, you may phrase your feelings and your plan as though they are a question.